sland587/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 #### Takeaway

-- I was surprised to see how often SQL and Python appeared across roles, reinforcing my own learning path.
+- I was pleased to see how often SQL and Python appeared across roles, reinforcing my own learning path.
 Building a relationship between tables via Power Pivot helped me practice data modeling fundamentals I’d expect to use in a real analyst role.

 ## 4️⃣ What’s the pay of the top 10 skills?